f5devcentral/f5-agility-labs-cert/docs/class6/module02/lab3.rst

 WOW!
 That didn't go too far did it.
 You just got an error.
-If you are going to redirect the HTTP request you need the HOST and URI information and that requires the HTTP protocol.
+If you are going to redirect the HTTP request you need the HOST and URI information and that requires looking into the HTTP protocol.

 Test your new virtual by going to **http://10.1.10.115**.